Hendrick Bogaert

-Hendrick Bogaert (1630-1675) was a Dutch Golden Age painter.
+Hendrick (also spelled Hendrik) Hendricksz.
+Bogaert (1630 - 1675) was a Dutch Golden Age painter, known for intimate and animated genre interiors depicting mostly scenes of conviviality, music, and merrymaking.
+His works belong to the tradition of merry company painting.

 Biography

+Bogaert was born in Amsterdam, probably between 1626 and 1632, the son of a woodworker.
+He appears to have spent a large part of his life in the city.
+On 10 February 1657 he posted marriage banns with Marritjen Centen; at that time he lived on the Reguliersbreestraat in the house De Drie Koeyekaesen.
+By the time of his wife’s burial in December 1673, he was residing in the Wagenstraat.

-He was born in Amsterdam.
-According to the RKD he is known for genre works featuring farm scenes, and was the teacher of Joseph Mulder in 1672.
+According to the RKD he was the teacher of Joseph Mulder in 1672.
 Houbraken said Bogaert died in the Rotterdam "Gasthuis", or hospice, because he never saved money for his own old age.
 He lived life day-to-day, and was said to respond to friendly admonitions to think of his future for fear of landing in the gasthuis, with the comment "What's wrong with the hospice?
 Is it for Pigs?".
-Houbraken placed Bogaert's biography as a "bridge between the odor of brandywine coming from the painter Abraham Diepraam and the smell of poop from the engraver Joseph Mulder, who was his pupil".

-According to the RKD, Bogaert died in Amsterdam, not Rotterdam, at some period between 1675 and 1695.
+According to the RKD, Bogaert died in Amsterdam, at some period between 1675 and 1695.
+Other sources say he died in Rotterdam.